East Finchley Cemetery: History and characteristics

 The St Marylebone Burial Board purchased 47 acre of Newmarket Farm in 1854; and the cemetery, then known as St Marylebone Cemetery, was laid out by architects Barnett & Birch after winning a competition.

 Principal features are two Lebanon Cedar trees planted on the front lawn.
 The crematorium was opened in 1937.

 Due to local government reorganisation, the cemetery was managed by the Metropolitan Borough of St Marylebone – from 1900; and became the responsibility of the City of Westminster in 1965, when the cemetery became known by its current name.
 The cemetery contains about 22,000 interments, and remains open for burials.

 The cemetery became a point of controversy in the early nineties when the then Leader of Westminster City Council and one of the councillors wanted the cemetery to be sold (to avoid the substantial upkeep).
 The cemetery also included a considerable amount of land being used at the time for plant propagation for horticultural use throughout the City of Westminster; it also provided housing for the Cemetery Keeper.
 After much argument at Council Meetings and against the advice of the Chief Officers concerned, the cemetery was sold, the transaction then became part of the Westminster cemeteries scandal.
 The council was forced, after the move had been declared unlawful, to repurchase the cemetery but was unable to buy back the crematorium.
+This was purchased by the London Cremation Company.

 The cemetery contains a number of structures listed on the National Heritage List for England.

 The Anglican chapel was designed by Barnett and Birch and is a Grade II listed chapel, as is the crematorium.

 The gates and lodge are also Grade II listed.